William J. Burns: Burns Detective Agency and Teapot Dome

 In October 1924, the CPUSA's Daily Worker newspaper reported that Jacob Spolansky, recently resigned from the BOI, had joined the Burns Detective Agency, run by "Bill" Burns, "King of Dicks."

 Burns also became indirectly involved in the Teapot Dome Scandal, involving the secret leasing of naval oil reserve lands to private companies.
 In November 1927, Harry F. Sinclair went on trial in federal court for conspiracy to defraud the US in the leasing of the Teapot Dome naval oil reserve.
 At the request of Sinclair oil executive Henry Mason Day, Burns secretly hired a squad of 14 men from the William J. Burns Detective Agency to "investigate" his jurors.
 Day arranged for their compensation and received their daily reports.
-Midway through the trial the government's investigators discovered Burns' agents, and a mistrial was immediately declared.
+Midway through the trial the government's investigators discovered Burns's agents, and a mistrial was immediately declared.

 At a new hearing, Sinclair's defense was that he had had the jurors followed to protect them against federal influences and that in no case had the operatives made direct contact with the jurors.
-Sinclair was convicted on corruption charges and sentenced to six months in jail, Day to four months' imprisonment, William J. Burns to 15 days' imprisonment, and Burns' son, William Sherman Burns, was ordered to pay a $1,000 fine.
+Sinclair was convicted on corruption charges and sentenced to six months in jail, Day to four months' imprisonment, William J. Burns to 15 days' imprisonment, and Burns's son, William Sherman Burns, was ordered to pay a $1,000 fine.
 The father immediately appealed, and the Supreme Court later reversed his conviction (Sinclair v.
-United States, 279 US 749 - Supreme Court 1929).
+United States, 279 US 749 – Supreme Court 1929).

 Later life and death

 After his retirement from the Burns Detective Agency, Burns moved to Florida and for several years published detective and mystery stories based on his long career.
 He died of a heart attack in Sarasota, Florida, in April 1932.

 Burns was portrayed by actor Paul Dooley in the television miniseries The Murder of Mary Phagan.
+A fictionalized version of Burns was played by Gary Basaraba in the film Killers of the Flower Moon; this character was an amalgamation of Burns and other private investigators who were hired to look into the Osage Indian murders.